 '''

 git clone git://github.com/michaelhush/M-LOOP.git

 cd ./M-LOOP

-python setup.py develop
+pip install -e .

 '''

 The first command downloads the latest source code for M-LOOP from GitHub into the current directory, the second moves into the M-LOOP source directory, and the third command builds the package and creates a link from you python package to the source.
-If you are using linux or MacOS you may need admin privileges to run the setup script.
+If you are using linux or MacOS you may need admin privileges to run the installation step.